Mariopdel94/eva/readme.md

 # Bugs and feature requests

 Have a bug or a feature request?
-[Please opean a new issue.](https://github.com/Mariopdel94/eva-css/issues/new)
+[Please open a new issue.](https://github.com/Mariopdel94/eva-css/issues/new)

 # Creator